sadhikari07/java-fundamentals/inheritance/inheritanceDay2.md

 Problem summary:

-## Lab 06: Inheritance and Interfaces
+## Lab 7: Composition and Inheritance, Part 2

 1. The users want shops!
 Create a Shop class; a Shop should have a name, description, and number of dollar signs.
 Implement a constructor for a Shop.